Measurement of branching fractions of $\Lambda_c^+\to{}pK_S^0K_S^0$ and $\Lambda_c^+\to{}pK_S^0\eta$ at Belle

-In this paper, we present a precise measurement of $\BR(\LcTopKsKs)$ and $\BR(\LcTopKsEta)$ based on the full Belle dataset.
-These three-body decay modes also allow the study of intermediate states, such as the $N^*(1535)$, the nature of which is still unknown.
-Understanding the nature of $N^*(1535)$ is very challenging and important in hadron physics.
-The $N^*(1535)$, with spin parity $J^P\!=\!1/2^-$, has a larger mass than the radial excitation $N^{*}(1440)$, which is opposite to the prediction in classical constituent quark models~\cite{Capstick:2000qj}.
-It also couples strongly to channels with strangeness, such as $\eta{}N$ and $K\Lambda$, which is difficult to explain within the naive constituent quark models~\cite{Xie:2017erh,Pavao:2018wdf}.
+In this paper, we present a precise measurement of $\BR(\LcTopKsKs)$ and $\BR(\LcTopKsEta)$ based on the full Belle data set.
+For both of these three-body decays, the Dalitz plot is of interest for the study intermediate resonances.
+Understanding the nature of $N^*(1535)$ is very challenging and important for hadronic physics.
+The mass of $N^*(1535)$, with spin parity $J^P\!=\!1/2^-$, is larger than that of the radial excitation $N^{*}(1440)$, in opposition to predictions of classical constituent quark models~\cite{Capstick:2000qj}.
+The $N^{*}(1535)$ also couples strongly to channels with strangeness, such as $\eta{}N$ and $K\Lambda$, which is difficult to explain within the naive constituent quark models~\cite{Xie:2017erh,Pavao:2018wdf}.
 The inclusion of five-quark components gives a natural explanation for these properties~\cite{Zou:2010tc}.
-The $\LcTopKsEta$ decay, in which the final-state $p\eta$ is in a pure isospin $I\!=\!1/2$ state, is an ideal process to study the $N^*(1535)$ resonance, since $N^*(1535)$ has a large branching ratio to $p\eta$, in $S$-wave.
-The other interesting intermediate resonances are $a_0(980)$ and $f_0(980)$ in $\LcTopKsKs$ since they both couple to $K\overline{K}$.
-The nature of the light scalars $f_0(980)$ and $a_0(980)$ remains not fully understood and continues to cause controversy~\cite{Guo:2017jvc,Achasov:2020aun,Wang:2022vga}, but they are often interpreted as compact tetraquark states~\cite{Alford:2000mm,Maiani:2004uc,tHooft:2008rus} or $K\overline{K}$ bound states~\cite{Weinstein:1990gu,Baru:2003qq}.
+The $\LcTopKsEta$ decay, in which the final-state $p\eta$ is in a pure isospin $I\!=\!1/2$ state, is an ideal process for studying the $N^*(1535)$ resonance, as $N^*(1535)$ has a large branching ratio to $p\eta$, in $S$-wave.
+Other intermediate resonances of interest are the light scalars $a_0(980)$ and $f_0(980)$, which both couple to $K\overline{K}$ in $\LcTopKsKs$.
+They contribute to the SCS $\Lcp$ decays $\Lcp\to{}pK\overline{K}$ and $\Lcp\to{}p\pi\pi$, as predicted in Ref.~\cite{Wang:2020pem}, and likely contribute to $\LcTopKsKs$, based on isospin symmetry.
+The nature of $f_0(980)$ and $a_0(980)$ remains poorly understood and continues to be controversial~\cite{Guo:2017jvc,Achasov:2020aun,Wang:2022vga}.
+They are often interpreted as compact tetraquark states~\cite{Alford:2000mm,Maiani:2004uc,tHooft:2008rus} or $K\overline{K}$ bound states~\cite{Weinstein:1990gu,Baru:2003qq}.
 Therefore, we reconstruct the Dalitz plots of $\LcTopKsKs$ and $\LcTopKsEta$ decays to check such interesting intermediate resonances.